 Huel vs burger, in our best meal replacement shakes test.

 Our work days seem to be getting longer and longer.
-There’s less and less time to fit in anything other than the bare necessities, which means it's important that, if you do start meal skipping, you find the best meal replacement shake that's right for you.
+Especially now January is here - the bleakest month in the year for many of us.
+This means there’s less and less time to fit in anything other than the bare necessities, which means it's important that, if you do start skipping meals, you find the best meal replacement shake that's right for you.

 We’ve picked out some of the best options on the market, helping you cut down on hour after hour of meal prep every week.